dollaransh17/Project_starts/README.md

 # Project_starts
-This is begining the my project journey , it has been made using pure HTML5 and CSS (without frameworks).
+This is begining to my coding journey , it has been made using pure HTML5 and CSS (without frameworks).